WingsMaker/mailmerge/README.md

-Click the Save icon ( yellow ) and this editor app.
+Click the Save icon ( yellow ) and closed this editor app.

 Go back to the google sheet.
 Find the "mailmerge" macro function that you can created.